jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 1. Return to your "blue marble" style and rename it "County Temp Change" or another name that makes sense to you.
 2. Add the tileset as a map component: Add new layer (+) >  Components > Data visualization.
-3. Select the data sounrce under **Source**, where it says "None selected", then click the Add source by ID tab.
+3. Select the data source under **Source**, where it says "None selected", then click the Add source by ID tab.

 <p align="center">
     <img src= "Images\04-AddSourceByID.png">